 4. Use a white noise app

-Sleeptot app: This one works on the idea that babies aren’t used to silence, so it creates everyday sounds to help baby fall asleep.
+Download an app like Sleeptot app which has everyday sounds to help baby fall asleep.
 It has more than 30 white noise sounds (like hairdryer, car ride and fan) and lullabies.

 5. Rock the pram

-Rockit ($69.95): Rocking the pram is a great bicep workout but if you’re keen to outsource, this nifty device does the rocking for you.
-Just attach it to the pram and it rocks the pram at adjustable speeds.
+Rocking the pram is a great bicep workout but if you’re keen to outsource, the Rockit ($59.95) does the rocking for you.
+Just attach it to the pram and it rocks the pram at adjustable speeds

 6. Use a tissue

-Tissue trick: Use a simple tissue, and like magic, the eyes close and all is silent.
-Have a watch of the video above to see the technique at work.
+Use a simple tissue, and like magic, the eyes close and all is silent.
+Watch the video above to see the technique at work.